 Enable secure HTTPS connections to Dermi Atlas Professional using self-signed SSL certificates.
 Understand certificate generation, download, and installation.

-While you can use HTTP on a trusted local network, we recommend HTTPS for improved security.
+While HTTP can be used on a trusted local network, HTTPS is recommended for improved security.

 Because the certificate is self-signed, devices do not trust it by default.
-You must install and trust the certificate on every client device (iPad, laptop, phone) that connects to the system via HTTPS.
+Install and trust the certificate on every client device (iPad, laptop, phone) that connects to the system via HTTPS.

 Your feedback helps us improve our documentation